Osiris-Team/Osiris-Team/open_source_dev_contract.md

 1. Client has 7 days to complete the payment upon receiving the invoice email.
     - Payment is deemed completed at the time Developer Consultant receives confirmation by the payment processor.
-1. If no confirmation is received within those 7 days, a 15% lateness fee can be added to the overall balance per week.
-Example:
+1. If no confirmation is received after 7 days, a 15% lateness fee can be added to the overall balance per week.
+For example:
     - Hours (H)	2
     - Minutes (M)	30
     - July 2023 Invoice: HR * ((H) + (M/100)	59.8